JoshuaAshley/easy-a-client/README.md

 repository: https://github.com/JoshuaAshley/easy-a-api.git

 This acts as our backend and connection to the Firebase and Firestore databases.
-The client does not connect to the firebstore in anyway the api handles all the backend logic.
+The client does not connect to the firestore in anyway the api handles all the backend logic.

 ## EasyA Swagger